Get the best software for your business. Compare product reviews, pricing below.

 GPS tracking in service dispatch software gives dispatchers the ability to track vehicles and transmit messages to drivers.
 The dispatcher will be able to track vehicle information including real-time location, speed, gas mileage, and maintenance records.
 This ensures drivers are being safe on the road and aren’t making unscheduled stops.

 Dispatchers can also transmit new directions to drivers in case of slowdowns or unexpected detours.
-Notifications can be sent to customers if the driver is running ahead or behind schedule.
+Notifications can be sent to customers if the driver is running ahead or behind schedule, keeping them fully informed.

 Some examples of service dispatch software include: